How Does the Honeywell Home Thermostat Work?

 Key Thermostat Functions

-• Mode Selection: Allows you to switch between AUTO (follows the programmed schedule), MAN (manual/fixed setpoint), and OFF (typically a frost protection setting, usually 5°C).
+• Mode Selection: Switch between AUTO (follows programmed schedule), MAN (manual/fixed setpoint), and OFF (frost protection setting, usually 5°C).

 • Frost Protection: A vital feature in Ireland, this mode ensures the heating activates automatically if the indoor temperature drops below a safe threshold (typically 5°C) to prevent pipes from freezing.